 - Reduction in dependence on fertilizers and agricultural chemicals

 - Improvement of the soil health while increasing the yields.

 - Organic food, thus produced will be linked with modern marketing tools and local markets.

-The revamped PKVY promotes organic farming through the adoption of organic village by cluster approach and Participatory Guarantee System of certification.
+The revamped PKVY promotes organic farming through the adoption of an organic village by cluster approach and the Participatory Guarantee System of certification.

-Funding pattern under the scheme is in the ratio of 60:40 by the Central and State Governments respectively.
-In case of North Eastern and the Himalayan States, Central Assistance is provided in the ratio of 90:10 (Centre: State) and for Union Territories, the assistance is 100%.
+The funding pattern under the scheme is in the ratio of 60:40 by the Central and State Governments respectively.
+In the case of North Eastern and the Himalayan States, Central Assistance is provided in the ratio of 90:10 (Centre: State).

 - Promote organic farming among rural youth/ farmers/ consumers/ traders

-- Utilize the services of experts from public agricultural research system in India
+- Utilize the services of experts from the public agricultural research system in India

 - Organize a minimum of one cluster demonstration in a village

 The May 2019 edition of the Kurukshetra Magazine detailed organic farming, notes of which can be found in the linked article.